dockerizedrupal/php-5.6-for-docker/README.md

 A [Docker](https://docker.com/) container for [PHP](http://php.net/) version 5.6.1 that runs PHP in FPM (FastCGI Process Manager) mode.

-Configuration, PHP extensions and other tools built into the image are primarily aimed for the developers that are using [Drupal](https://www.drupal.org/) as their primary development framework.
+Condocker-composeuration, PHP extensions and other tools built into the image are primarily aimed for the developers that are using [Drupal](https://www.drupal.org/) as their primary development framework.

 ## Run the container